mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 necessary to win the award.
-Despite the vast nature of the Imperium and many conflicts that it will be engaged in an individual receiving the medal is still notable enough to be reported in major news media and those that receive the reward can expect a (deserved) hero's welcome when they return home.
+Despite the vast nature of the Imperium and many conflicts that it will be engaged in an individual receiving the medal is still notable enough to be reported in major news media and those that receive the reward can expecta (deserved) hero's welcome when they return home.
 A mercenary unit will welcome a bearer of the medal into its ranks, the prestige alone being worth their while, let alone the benefit of having such a notable warrior